 Which is the National Animal of India?

 The answer is Tiger, Tiger is the national animal of India also known as the Lord of the Jungle and displays India’s wildlife wealth.
+The scientific name of Tiger is Panthera Tigris.
 Also, strength, agility and power are the basic aspects of the tiger.
 The Bengal Tiger was declared as the national animal of India in April 1973, with the initiation of Project Tiger, to protect the tigers in India.
-Prior to this, the lion was the national animal of India.
+Prior to this until 1972, the lion was the national animal of India.

 What is the National Anthem of India?